 However, you can use the funds towards participation in a group project as long as the money is spent on the eligible items (below) and you can show how your involvement will help your own career in music.

-If multiple members of your band or group are eligible then you can apply as individuals but we will only fund the same project once.
+If multiple members of your band or group are eligible, then you can apply as individuals but we will only fund the same project once.
 The applicant who is approved will need to be involved in all other aspects of the support.

 If multiple members of the same band or group are eligible then we will consider funding different projects delivered by the group, but we are highly unlikely to fund multiple projects from the same group or band at within 12 months of each other.

-However, you can only apply for, and take part in, one creative and career service at a time.
+No, you can only apply for, and take part in, one creative and career service at a time.

 What can I apply for?

-This grant is for musicians who require a short turnaround on support during a pivotal moment in their career.
+The financial support is for musicians who require a short turnaround on support during a pivotal moment in their career.

 Instruments and Equipment